Careers Guidance (Access to Schools) Bill

 Groups Affected

-- Pupils: They will have increased opportunities to engage with post-16 education and career guidance options.
+- Students: They will have increased exposure to a wider range of post-16 education and career options.

 Powered by nyModel